ioBroker/ioBroker.vis-2-widgets-material/README.md

 * (bluefox) Added washer widget

 ### 0.6.2 (2023-06-29)
-* (bluefox) Allowed usage without frame for all widgets
+* (bluefox) Allowed usage without a frame for all widgets

 ### 0.6.0 (2023-06-28)
 * (bluefox) Added blinds to switches widget